obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   may be built for performance, power reduction, cpu savings, et cetera.  <br>
   Note:  Currently, there are very limited sets of available topology policies.
 Every new policy must be approved and be lockstep with the Kuberenetes release process.
+* Allow vendors to release vendor-specific managers for their hardware and provide an interface, keeping vendor-specific code external to the Kubelet.
 * Be able to hot-plug and test new resource managers.
 * Be able to remove some of the complexity with current setup and, over time, reduce the amount of code contained within Kubelet.
 Instead, build a library with specific